vkhatri/chef-kibana-ng/README.md

 ## Supported OS

-This cookbook was tested on Amazon Linux and expected to work on other RHEL platforms.
+This cookbook was tested on Amazon Linux & Ubuntu and expected to work on other RHEL platforms.

 ## Recipes